Bobby Darin: Relationship with Connie Francis

 In 1956, Darin and Connie Francis met after their manager, George Scheck, arranged for Francis to record a song Darin had written.
 They were soon in what Darin's friends described as "an intense romance".
 However, Francis's parents did not approve of Darin, and one night, after returning from a date, Francis found her bags packed and waiting for her on the front step.
 Darin proposed almost immediately.
-When her father found out about the engagement, he stormed into the rehearsals of The Jackie Gleason Show with a gun and threatened to shoot Darin, who managed to escape out of a window.
+When her father found out about the engagement, he stormed into the rehearsals of The Jackie Gleason Show with a gun and threatened to shoot Darin, who managed to escape out a window.
 Darin and Francis talked briefly after the show, but parted ways.
 Over a four-month period in 1956, the two maintained a secret correspondence involving love letters.
 Darin kept the letters until his death, and the letters were auctioned.
 They were returned to Francis later.

 In the following years, they saw each other several times while appearing on the same television shows, but were never romantically involved again.
 In 1960, Francis heard on the radio that Darin had married Sandra Dee - just as her father and she were driving through the Lincoln Tunnel.
 Francis later wrote: "I wished that somehow God would cause the Hudson River to come gushing in and entrap us in that tunnel."
 Francis said that not marrying Darin was the biggest mistake of her life.

 Marriages

 Darin married actress Sandra Dee on December 1, 1960.
 They met in Rome, Italy, while filming Come September (which was released in 1961).
 It was Dee's mother, Mary Douvon, who convinced the actress to go on a date with Darin.
 Later commenting on their relationship, Dee stated: "Bobby loved me.
 He was a calculating guy, but I don't think he arrived in Rome with a plan to marry this new little Mary Pickford of Hollywood.
 Aside from the fact that he was rude, brash, and always trying to get a reaction, I didn't like this person.
 I just thought, this is a conniving SOB."
 On December 16, 1961, they had a son named Dodd Mitchell Darin.
 In the early 1960s, the pair became Hollywood's golden couple, but they had a troubled marriage, and divorced on March 7, 1967.

 Darin's second wife was Andrea Yeager, a legal secretary, whom he met in 1970.
 They married on June 25, 1973, after living together for three years.
-Four months later, in October 1973, the couple divorced amid strain caused by Darin's worsening health problems.
+Four months later, in October 1973, the couple divorced amid strain caused by Darin's worsening health problems when it became apparent that he was dying.